 How much does a President of the Commission get?

 The former President of the European Commission is, in fact, not penniless.
 He received during his period as commissioner in addition to his monthly salary (25.554 euros since 2012), a 'residence' allowance (+15% per month) and a representation allowance (1418 euros per month), or at the very least, of 31.000 euros per month (at the end of his mandate).
 That is more than 3 million euros in ten years.
-Enough to save some money… and some envy (1).
+What to make some savings... and some envious people (1).

 How much has he received since the end of his mandate?